Atherosclerosis & Coronary Artery Disease (CAD)

 Symptoms

-• Chest discomfort, pressure, or tightness
+• Chest discomfort, pressure, tightness, or pain

 • Shortness of breath, especially with activity